ibm-watson-embedded-business-assistant/eba-example-agents/Lab/DevTips.md

 frustraing when you are working on something essential.

 **There is a quick fix:** Open Terminal and run the command below.
-It will disable swipe guesture for scrollable areas where probability of such behavior is high.
+It will disable two-finger back/forward navigation.
+Change parameter to TRUE to revert changes if needed.

 ```
 defaults write com.google.Chrome AppleEnableSwipeNavigateWithScrolls -bool FALSE